Chapter 10 - Motor system examination

 When confronting the patient with weakness, some assessment of effort should be made.
 Poor effort is usually reflected as good initial contraction, followed by a collapse (often termed "breakaway" or “collapsing” weakness).
 This is not a pattern seen in true neurologic injury where strength is typically inadequate but relatively constant.
 It is usually easy to detect the patient with "collapsing" weakness if you apply varying force during the muscle test.
 With true neurologic weakness, the maximum force that the patient applies does not vary appreciably.
 "Collapsing weakness" should not be graded.
 There are several potential causes of collapsing weakness, ranging from pain to the conscious embellishment of symptoms.
 When this pattern is seen, other more objective elements of the examination (such as reflex testing) become more important.

-The "deep tendon" (myotatic) reflexes are a critical part of the neurologic examination that is discussed in Chapt.
-8. Testing reflexes is the most important element of determining whether weakness is of an upper or lower motor neuron type (limited only by the fact that only certain muscles actually have reliably tested stretch reflexes (include the biceps, triceps, brachioradialis (radial periosteal), quadriceps, hamstring and calf muscles).
+The "deep tendon" (myotatic) reflexes are a critical part of the neurologic examination that is discussed in Chapter 8.
+Testing reflexes is the most important element of determining whether weakness is of an upper or lower motor neuron type (limited only by the fact that only certain muscles actually have reliably tested stretch reflexes).
+The commonly tested deep tendon reflexes include the biceps, triceps, brachioradialis (radial periosteal), quadriceps, hamstring and calf muscles (Achilles).
 Since the reflex arc includes stretch receptors and sensory fibers, it is not necessary to damage motor axons to abolish reflexes.
 However, in the setting of the patient with known weakness, reflex testing is a powerful tool to investigate the cause.

 The "Babinski response" (up-going toe) is the classic pathological reflex seen with upper motor neuron damage.
 This reflex replaces the normal plantar response.
 The findings upon testing of superficial reflexes should be placed in the context of the remainder of the motor exam when evaluating upper and lower motor neurons.